Plant & Animal Species Guide

 Gulf Penstemon

-The gulf penstemon is native to southeastern and eastern Texas.
+The Gulf Penstemon is native to southeastern and eastern Texas.
 Its foliage is around one foot tall, but its flower spikes can make the plant two to three feet tall.
-The gulf penstemon is also known as the Brazos penstemon.
+The Gulf Penstemon is also known as the Brazos Penstemon.
 More info: TX Native Plants

 Liatris